 To prevent your ad from showing for particular searches, you can also add negative keywords.

-Negative keywords can help you reduce costs by making sure that your ad shows just to the audience you want.
-Learn more about negative keywords.
+Negative keywords can help you make sure that your ad only shows on the searches that you want.
+Learn more About negative keywords.

-If you sell dog clothes but your business doesn't carry any cat clothes, you can add "cat" as a negative keyword to make sure that your ad doesn't appear to people looking for cat clothes, and you can still target searches for “pet clothes”.
+If you sell dog clothes you can target searches for 'pet clothes' and add 'cat' as a negative keyword to make sure that your ad doesn't appear to people looking for cat clothes.

 Where your ads appear

 You can choose to target your ads to a number of different ad networks.
-Keywords work a bit differently on each network:
+Keywords work differently on each network:

 - Google search and search partner sites: When you build your ad groups, you select keywords relevant to the terms people use when they search, so your ads reach customers precisely when they're looking for what you offer.

 - Choose your keywords carefully.
 Include terms or phrases that your customers would use to describe your products or services.
 Make sure that your keywords directly relate to the theme of your ad and the page that you're directing your customers to.
-Keywords of two or three words tend to work most effectively.
+Keywords with 2–3 words tend to work most effectively.

-- Group similar keywords.Try grouping your keywords into themes.
+- Group similar keywords into ad groups.Try grouping your keywords into themes.
 These themes can be based on your products, services or other categories.
-For example, if you sell rings, you can have a group of keywords for "engagement rings" and another group of keywords for "wedding rings".
-Then you can create separate ad groups for these groups of keywords and have specific ads for "engagement rings" and specific ads for "wedding rings".
+For example, if you sell rings, you can have a group of keywords for 'engagement rings' and another group of keywords for 'wedding rings'.
+Then you can create separate ad groups for these groups of keywords and have specific ads for 'engagement rings' and specific ads for 'wedding rings'.